 Below are some examples of my graphic-design work, with accompanying descriptions of each project.

-This is the logo and business card I designed for Walla Walla Mobility.
+This logo and business card were designed for Walla Walla Mobility, a company that provides complex power wheelchairs to veterans.

 I am a member of Citizens’ Climate Lobby and am active in the Tri-Cities chapter.
 These are some of the posters I’ve designed for outreach events.